getquerydb/docs.querydb.io/content/introduction.md

 #### Supported Data Sources

-QueryDB supports more than 7 SQL and NoSQL datasources, it can also be extended to support more.
+QueryDB supports many SQL and NoSQL datasources, it can also be extended to support more.
 Below is a lis of build-in sources.
 [See Here](/providers/overview)

 #### Docker